simplenow320/Pink-Lemonade/CONSULTANT_QUALITY_IMPLEMENTATION_COMPLETE.md

 - AI only polishes flow (20% of work)

 **2. Real Evidence:**
-- Case for Support: Uses YOUR 51-field profile
+- Case for Support: Uses YOUR 60+ field profile (including consultant-quality strategic fields)
 - Impact Reports: Uses YOUR beneficiary survey data
 - No invented metrics, no fake stories